SaidZahrai/CarND-Capstone/tl_detection_pipeline/README.md

 ### Current status
 The problem I am facing is that I cannot succeed to run the models from Object Detection API in Tensorflow 1.3.
 I succeed to run Tensorflow 2.0 to preparre data.
 Then I switch to Tensorflow 1.9 and train, but after that I do not suceed to extract the data from checkpoints as a graph.

+These different versions are running in different environments.
+I use miniconda for that.

 I am using on an 8-core PC with Ubuntu 18.04.
 The machine has a graphic card, but it is too old to be useful.
 I have tried with python 3.5, as required for the Capstone project and 3.7, which is required for Tensorflow 2.0.